vyca2017/content/content/reference/functions/request-pipeline/pre-write.md

 # Communicate with External APIs

-Functions used for the `PRE_WRITE` hook point are the last execution later before data is written to the database.
+Functions used for the `PRE_WRITE` hook point are the last execution layer before data is written to the database.
-Here you can make calls to external services and modify data that is about to be persisted.
+Here you can initiate workflows for external services, like sending an email, charging a credit card or abort the processing of a request based on the result of external APIs.

+> In the `PRE_WRITE` hook points, data transformations are ignored.
+If you want to transform input data, refer to the `TRANSFORM_ARGUMENT` hook point.

 ## Examples